boazbk/tcs/lec_01_introduction.md

 To answer this question, let us try to see in what sense is the standard digit by digit multiplication algorithm "better" than the straightforward implementation of multiplication as iterated addition.
-Let's start by more formally describing both algorithm:
+Let's start by more formally describing both algorithms:

 >__Naive multiplication algorithm:__ \
 >__Input:__ Non-negative integers $x,y$ \